 Biking – Many cyclists bike the pass.

-Hiking – Walk around the summit or take on of numerous trails in the
+Hiking – Walk around the summit or take on one of the numerous trails in the area.

 Hunting – Permitted during appropriate seasons in parts of the national forests.